 Below was his last tweet before the suspension from Twitter began back in August of 2021.

 1/ Hey Twitter censors: what is misleading about this tweet?
 Please be specific.
 The @cdcgov and everyone else now agree the #Covid vaccines do not prevent infection or transmission.
 Nor am I suggesting that anyone specific not be vaccinated, only that mandates don’t make sense… pic.twitter.com/PbbKcuOB85

 So what happened with the permanently suspended Twitter account?

-Alex Berenson sued Twitter in December in federal court in San Francisco, Twitter’s preferred venue.
+In federal court in San Francisco, Twitter’s preferred venue, Alex Berenson sued Twitter in December.
 In April federal Judge William Alsup rejected Twitter’s motion to dismiss the suit, allowing his breach of contract and promissory estoppel (basically that he had relied on Twitter’s words to his detriment) claims to proceed.

 Now that Twitter and Alex have settled the case, Twitter has reinstated him as a user and acknowledged its error.
 Now Twitter told Fox News that his tweets “should not have led to his suspension” last year.